sharetribe/flex-docs/src/docs/cookbook-social-logins-and-sso/setup-oidc-proxy/index.md

 on for information on how to add a new identity provider for your marketplace.

-When configuring a new identity provider, use your marketplace's URL as the identity provider URL.
+When configuring a new identity provider, make sure you use the correct identity provider URL.
+Based on this URL, Flex determines the path to OpenID Connect discovery document (_[identity provider URL]/.well-known/openid-configuration_).
+With the default setup, when you are developing in _localhost_, this URL should be _http://localhost:3500/api_ (or whichever port you are running the FTW server).
+And if you are using e.g. Heroku, the URL should be something like _https://MYEXAMPLEAPP.herokuapp.com/api_.
+Note that in this case, you need to configure separate identity providers in Console for your localhost and Heroku apps.